Here's when we'll know the final numbers on Tuesday's primary

 People use provisional ballots at the polls when someone challenges their right to vote in a particular district, or when they have received a mail-in ballot but show up in person on election day.

-In that case, the superintendent must first make sure the voter didn't also return the mail-in ballot, and she cannot start that investigation until after June 12, when the Board of Elections can report on everyone who returned mail-in ballots.
+In that case, the superintendent must first make sure the voter didn’t also return the mail-in ballot.
+She cannot start that investigation until after June 12, when the Board of Elections can report on everyone who returned mail-in ballots.

 Atlantic City, Pleasantville and Mullica Township were the only municipalities in the county with local contested primaries.

-In Mullica Township Republican Charles Muller is well ahead of his opponent, incumbent Republican Committeeman Christopher Silva.
+In Mullica, Republican Charles Muller is well ahead of his opponent, incumbent Republican Committeeman Christopher Silva.
 The vote there stands at 463 to 209.

-But in Atlantic City Challenger Viana "Vivi" Bailey is ahead of Democratic incumbent Councilwoman LaToya Dunston by just 4 votes, with Bailey at 264 and Dunston at 260.
+But in Atlantic City, challenger Viana “Vivi” Bailey is ahead of Democratic incumbent 2nd Ward Councilwoman LaToya Dunston by just four votes, with Bailey at 264 and Dunston at 260.

+Tuesday’s primary election will be historic in Atlantic County — the first to use new electr…

+Of the election day provisional ballot total, just under 70 were used in Ward 2 in Atlantic City, Bugdon said.

+“The bulk of the provisional voting total did take place in Atlantic City,” Bugdon said.

-In Pleasantville the race for the Democratic nomination for the ward 2 council seat is just 17 votes.
-Incumbent Councilwoman Joanne Famularo has 356 to challenger Irvin O. Marino-Rodriguez's 339.
+In Pleasantville, the race for the Democratic nomination for the Ward 2 council seat comes down to just 17 votes.
+Incumbent Councilwoman Joanne Famularo has 356 to challenger Irvin O. Moreno-Rodriguez’s 339.

+Of the election day provisional ballot total, just under 40 were used in Ward 2 in Pleasantville, Bugdon said.

 REPORTER: Michelle Brunetti Post